skip to Main Content

 Sarkari Naukri (Government Job)

 I started my career in the private sector.
-Even though my boss was nice and relaxed about hitting the targets there was an unspoken competition among my colleagues.
-If I didn’t perform well, I would be left out.
-I worked hard sincerely to excel, and when I received appreciation and acknowledgment from my seniors, I felt on top of the world.
-The healthy competition among colleagues made me feel alive.
-Although stress was always there but I kind of enjoyed it.
-It made my life happening.
+Even though my boss was nice and relaxed about hitting targets, there was an unspoken competition among my colleagues.
+If I didn’t perform well, I would be left behind.
+I worked hard to excel, and when my seniors appreciated and acknowledged my efforts, I felt on top of the world.
+The healthy competition made me feel alive.
+Stress was always there, but I kind of enjoyed it—it made life exciting.

-A few years later, I causally took some government job exams.
-Surprisingly, I cleared it.
-My parents and friends were thrilled and told me not to lose this golden opportunity – an excellent salary with lots of benefits, job security, an apartment, and after-retirement benefits.
+A few years later, I casually took some government job exams.
+Surprisingly, I cleared them.
+My parents and friends were thrilled.
+They told me not to miss this golden opportunity—an excellent salary, job security, housing benefits, and a comfortable retirement.

 This Post Has 6 Comments